-- The MPF requires local security provided in the form of dismounts or a wingman vehicle.
-Successful combined-arms teams can be formed between two or more MPF platforms, an MPF and a machinegun-equipped humvee, or preferably an MPF and a squad of riflemen.
-Dismounts are ideal because it is critical to cover the deadspace around the vehicle and prevent infiltration. - Avoid deliberately maneuvering the MPF platform off-road through low ground or loose sand and soil.
+(1) The MPF requires local security provided in the form of dismounts or a wingman vehicle.
+Successful combined arms teams can be formed between two or more MPF platforms, an MPF and a machine-gun-equipped HMMWV, or preferably an MPF and a squad of riflemen.
+Dismounts are ideal because it is critical to cover the dead space around the vehicle and prevent infiltration.

+(2) Avoid deliberately maneuvering the MPF platform off road through low ground or loose sand and soil.
 A thorough terrain analysis should be conducted at a minimum via a map reconnaissance to determine severely restricted terrain.
-You don't want your vehicles to get stuck. - Make use of engineer assets to provide hull defilade fighting positions.
-The MPF platform benefits from the smallest silhouette possible while still being able to traverse its turret. - Give the MPF clear lines of sight and maximum standoff.
-The MPF is equipped with precision, highvelocity, direct-fire, laser-ranged weapon systems firing both kinetic and chemical ordinance.
-These weapons systems can affect every perceivable land target accurately and easily at least 3,000 meters away. - Plan to make Class III resupply available to the MPF daily and plan to make Class V resupply available during offensive or defensive action against armor or armored targets.
-The MPF in contact with armor will run out of main-gun ammunition quickly.
-Ensure that the MPF platoon sergeant and battalion S-4 have made contact during logistical planning. - The infantry planner should have constant access to the MPF platoon leader prior to execution.
+You don't want your vehicles to get stuck.

+(3) Make use of engineer assets to provide hull defilade fighting positions.
+The MPF platform benefits from the smallest silhouette possible while still being able to traverse its turret.

+(4) Give the MPF clear lines of sight and maximum standoff.
+The MPF is equipped with precision, high-velocity, direct fire, laser-ranged weapon systems firing both kinetic and chemical ordinance.
+These weapons systems can affect every perceivable land target accurately and easily at least 3,000 meters away.

+(5) Plan to make Class III resupply available to the MPF on a daily basis and plan to make Class V resupply available DURING offensive or defensive action against armor or armored targets.
+The MPF in contact with armor will run out of main gun ammunition quickly.
+Ensure that the MPF platoon sergeant and battalion S4 have made contact during logistical planning.

+Light infantry commanders and staff typically believe they can accomplish their mission without armor because they have been doing so for decades.
+History has shown, however, that permanent light armor augmentation is an incredible force multiplier, which will allow the IBCT to accomplish much more.

+(6) The infantry planner should have constant access to the MPF platoon leader prior to execution.
 During execution, the combat commander should prioritize his control of the MPF.
-The MPF will most likely be the combat commander's most casualty-producing weapon system and best enemy-detection system.
+The MPF will most likely be the combat commander's most casualty-producing weapon system and best enemy detection system.
 Employing it at the center of mass of the operation is critical and enabled by keeping the MPF leader physically with the tactical planner prior to (and decision maker during) combat operations.

 Adherence to these principles and the lessons history teaches us, coupled with the application of common sense, will set your operation up for success.
 When the platform arrives, its technical specifications will no doubt affect its maneuverability and combat capabilities.
-The key is to train together, take risks and make mistakes, then train again, and again.
+The key is to train together, take risks, and make mistakes, then train again, and again, and again.